databrary/presentations/crd/crd_curation.md

 Moreover, most researchers do not want to share their research videos until their study is completed and the paper is in press.
 The aim, therefore, is to facilitate a rapid transition from private use to open sharing.

-Post-hoc curation (i.e., after all the data have been collected) is the most common method of researcher contribution to data repositories, and we initially assumed that post-hoc curation would be the primary means of acquiring data in Databrary.
+Post-hoc curation (i.e., after all the data have been collected) is the most common method of researcher contribution to data repositories, and we initially assumed that this method of curation would be the primary means of acquiring data in Databrary.
 However, post-hoc curation is hugely time-consuming and cumbersome to the data contributor (Giarlo, 2013).
 To prepare the data for deposit, researchers must revisit data that they have already collected, analyzed, and stored away and now annotate and describe them for the philanthropic purpose of sharing.
 We quickly learned that the required commitment of time and personnel exceeded what most researchers were willing to do.
-Moreover, researchers lack the expertise to prepare the data, so professional curators are needed to process the collection and prepare it for sharing (Heidorn, 2011; Federer, 2013).
+Moreover, researchers lack the expertise to prepare the data, so information professionals are needed to process the collection and prepare it for sharing (Heidorn, 2011; Federer, 2013).
 To avoid these barriers to sharing, Databrary aimed to design tools to enable researchers to actively curate their own data, while continuing to support post-hoc curation when appropriate.
-Active curation allows researchers to organize and manage their own data as they collect it, ensuring that their dataset is ready for sharing at the end of their study with no added burden.
+Active or self curation allows researchers to organize and manage their own data as they collect it, ensuring that their dataset is ready for sharing at the end of their study with no added burden.

 ##TOWARD ACTIVE CURATION
-Determining the best way to build active curation tools for the developmental science community required an understanding of researchers’ workflows—in particular, the path from video data collection to storage.
+Determining the best way to build active curation tools for the developmental science community required an understanding of researchers’ workflows — in particular, the path from video data collection to storage.
 We started by enlisting the help of a handful of representative researchers and their staff who regularly collect video data, and we asked them a prepared set of interview questions.
 We hoped that the interviews would inform us about what researchers would want from a service that helped them to organize, manage, and eventually share their videos.
 The interviews were only minimally informative.
-Most researchers had not considered how to prepare their data for sharing and reuse—even for reuse within their own laboratories.
+Most researchers had not considered how to prepare their data for sharing and reuse — even for reuse within their own laboratories.

 We realized that we needed to observe researchers’ current practices and the tools they used (or lacked) in their labs so that we could design the services and tools that would best suit active video curation for developmental researchers.
 We needed to obtain an understanding of how researchers collect, organize, and analyze their videos and metadata.
 We also collected a sample of each researcher’s data to determine similarities and differences among them.
 We learned that child development research is characterized by a wide diversity of practices both within and across labs.
 As a result, datasets are heterogeneously described and organized, which increases the time required to prepare these data for post-hoc ingesting into a repository.
 Active curation addresses this problem by creating a standardized method for bringing in different types of datasets.